Frequently Asked Questions

-We do not provide travel training or safety training for youth, but can help youth connect to agencies that provide these services.
+We do have certified travel trainers on staff and can provide travel training or safety training for youth.
 Through our skills training, we can work with youth on utilizing transportation services such as the RIDE, navigating maps for the T, and role playing situations commonly encountered in the community.

 Do you help youth to find employment?